YashinN/hangman-app/README.md

 ### `Description`

 The application is the notorious hangman game beginner project , it allows the user to play hangman online with a simple to use interface.
-The project forms part of an assignment from hyperion dev web development bootcamp.
+The project forms part of an assignment from Hyperion Dev web development bootcamp.

 ## Installation